salilab/imp/doc/introduction.md

 ## Understanding what is going on ## {#introduction_understanding}

 IMP provides two sorts of tools to help you understand what is going on when you write a script.
-Both logging and checks are disabled if you use a `fast` build, so make sure you have access to a non-`fast` build.
+Both logging and checks are disabled if you use a fast build, so make sure you have access to a non-fast build.

 ### Logging ### {#introduction_logging}